 “Besame Mucho” – Kiss me and kiss me lots.

 The Golden Question: Coachella Weekend 1 or 2…

-So how the heck are you suppose to decide if you want to attend Coachella Weekend 1 or 2??????????
+So how the heck are you supposed to decide whether you want to attend Coachella Weekend 1 or 2??????????

-Absolutely yes!
+Yes, 100%!
 And I don’t need to have gone to Weekend 1 to tell you this.
-Everybody goes to Weekend 1 and I mean everyone.
-The famous celebrities, the big name YouTubers/Instagrammers, and you know, everyone!
+Everybody goes to Weekend 1, and I mean everybody.
+The famous celebrities, the popular YouTubers and Instagram influencers, and you know… Everyone!
 Sure they say the lineup is the same, but with more interest in the first weekend, the special guests list is far more superior.
-I can’t say about last year, but let’s look at this year.
+While I can’t attest to last year, let’s take a look at this year’s performances.

-Weekend 1 Jack Ü brought out Kayne West, Post Malone, and Kiesza; Disclosure surprised the audience with Sam Smith and Lorde.
-Zedd featured Kesha in his act, The Chainsmokers impressed the crowd with G-Eazy, Walk the Moon, and Tiesto, and LCD Soundsystem brought on Angus Young from AC/DC.
-Gallant put on an amazing performance in his duet with Seal oh and Calvin Harris invited Rihanna to sing “We Found Love”.
-Need I say more?
-For the same fucking price, uhmm yeah, Weekend 1 is a way better bang for your buck than Weekend 2, period.
+During Weekend 1, Jack Ü brought out Kayne West, Post Malone, and Kiesza.
+Disclosure surprised the audience with Sam Smith and Lorde.
+Zedd featured Kesha in his act.
+The Chainsmokers impressed the crowd with G-Eazy, Walk the Moon, and Tiesto.
+LCD Soundsystem brought on Angus Young from AC/DC.
+Gallant put on an amazing duet performance with Seal.
+Calvin Harris invited Rihanna to sing “We Found Love.”
+Gosh, need I say more?
+For the same price, uhmm yeah, Weekend 1 is a wayyyyy better bang for your buck than Weekend 2.
+Period.

-Sure Ice Cube, Jhené Aiko, and Usher appeared as a special guests for Weekend 2, and don’t get me wrong, I love them, but the obvious discrepancy between the two weekends is pretty ridiculous.
+Sure Ice Cube, Jhené Aiko, and Usher appeared as a special guests for Weekend 2.
+Now don’t get me wrong because I love them.
+However, the discrepancy between the two weekends is obviously quite clear.

 Reselling the Wristbands